minus5/gofreetds/README.md

 export GOFREETDS_HOST="iow"
 export GOFREETDS_MIRROR_HOST="iow-mirror"
 ```
-Is you don't want to setup and test database mirroring do not define GOFREETDS_MIRROR_HOST.
-Those tests will be skipped.
+If you don't want to setup and test database mirroring than don't define GOFREETDS_MIRROR_HOST.
+Mirroring tests will be skipped.